ICA AND CREATIVE CONTENT AUSTRALIA

-To report incidents of piracy, contact The Australian Screen Association at http://auscreenassociation.film/report-piracy/
+To report incidents of piracy, contact the Australian New Zealand Screen Association.
+Visit the ANZSA website.

 Creative Content Australia:

-- has been producing curriculum linked educational resources for Australian schools since 2007 to facilitate discussions about creativity and copyright - www.nothingbeatstherealthing.info
+- Develops curriculum-linked educational resources for Australian schools to facilitate discussions about creativity and copyright.
+Visit the website www.nothingbeatstherealthing.info

 MPAA and NATO Announce Updated Theatrical Anti-theft Policy

 The Motion Picture Association of America and the National Association of Theatre Owners have announced an update to their joint policy to prevent film theft in theatres.
 The update was made to fully integrate wearable tech into the rules following a joint meeting of NATO and MPAA theatrical anti-piracy teams at ShowEast, the annual industry convention and trade show in Hollywood, Florida.
 The updated language is: